-Recommendations for graduation are based upon satisfactory completion of the curriculum of the Sophie Davis Biomedical Education Program in accordance with the requirements of the Board of Regents of the State of New York, the Trustees of the City University of New York, and the faculty of the CUNY School of Medicine/Sophie Davis Biomedical Education Program; fulfillment of the moral and ethical standards necessary for the practice of medicine; and adherence to the goals of the CUNY School of Medicine/Sophie Davis Biomedical Education Program.
+Recommendations for graduation are based upon satisfactory completion of the curriculum of the CUNY School of Medicine/Sophie Davis Biomedical Education Program in accordance with the requirements of the Board of Regents of the State of New York, the Trustees of the City University of New York, and the faculty of the CUNY School of Medicine/Sophie Davis Biomedical Education Program; fulfillment of the moral and ethical standards necessary for the practice of medicine; and adherence to the goals of the CUNY School of Medicine/Sophie Davis Biomedical Education Program.

-In order to receive the BS degree, a student must resolve all fiscal obligations to the City College of New York and to the Sophie Davis Biomedical Education Program in a satisfactory manner.
+In order to receive the BS degree, a student must resolve all fiscal obligations to the City College of New York and to the CUNY School of Medicine/ Sophie Davis Biomedical Education Program in a satisfactory manner.